The SMS Marketer’s Guide to Conversational Commerce 2.0

 Get permission from your consumers to message them.

-Acquire an individual’s explicit consent to receive informational messages via SMS text message.
+Acquire an individual’s explicit consent to receive messages for informational purposes via SMS.

-Acquire an individual’s express written consent to receive marketing messages via SMS text message.
+Acquire an individual’s express written consent to receive promotional texts via SMS.
 Written permission may include electronic or digital forms of signature (such as a website form, text message, or email).

 Maintain a record of each individual’s consent.